Ishmael Reed: Mr. Miranda, Hamilton Left Out a Few Things

 Miranda: But what about Angelica and Eliza?

 Diana: They pretended that they didn’t know what was going on.
 So, I worked in my new master’s house for a year.
 I behaved.
 All the while, plotting to escape.
 So, when nobody was looking I ran away again.
 This time they came after me with their dogs.
 I thought that they would take me back to the plantation.
-No, they didn’t stop the dogs.
+No, they didn’t stop the dogs.“Mr. Miranda, you must write a scene for me.
+Their son volunteered for the duel which led to his death.
+We didn’t volunteer for slavery.”

 The men were laughing even when the dogs tore into my flesh.
 They left, but not before cutting off my fingers and toes for souvenirs.
 That night wolves dined on my flesh.
 I lay there while wild animals feasted on the rest of me.
 Day and night.
 Mr. Miranda.
 I think my bones are still there.